cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 ### Gateway

-- **name**: Specify the name of gateway you want to use for your application.
+- **name**: Specify the name of the gateway you want to use for your application.
 - **username** (_Optional_) Specify the username which should be used to connect to bastion server.